Lea County Courts – A Practical Guide to Court Records and Services

 Marriage records can be searched online through the Clerk Marriage Lookup tool by date, groom's name, or bride's name.
 In-person requests cost $0.50 per page.

 Birth and death records.
 Lea County vital records are restricted.
-Birth certificates remain confidential for 100 years after the date of birth, and death certificates are restricted for 50 years after the date of death.
-During the restricted period, only the registrant, immediate family members (spouse, parent, sibling, child, grandchild, grandparent), or individuals with a demonstrated legal interest may obtain copies.
+Birth certificates are confidential for 100 years after the date of birth, and death certificates are restricted for 50 years after the date of death.
+During those restricted periods, only the registrant, immediate family members (spouse, parent, sibling, child, grandchild, or grandparent), or individuals with a demonstrated legal interest may obtain copies.

 Vital records can be requested through the New Mexico Bureau of Vital Records and Health Statistics by mail or in person.
-Mail requests require a completed application form—birth record or death record—along with a photocopy of a government-issued photo ID and the applicable fee:
+Mail requests require a completed application — birth record form or death record form — along with a photocopy of a government-issued photo ID and the applicable fee:

 Payments must be by certified check or money order.
-Mail requests should be sent to:
+Mail requests go to:

 Bureau of Vital Records & Health Statistics